-- Category 2b: ASHP Full-load heating with decommissioning - Category 2a: ASHP Full-load heating with integrated controls - Category 3: GSHP full-load heating with decommissioning if in an existing building and new construction - Categories 2a, 2b and 3: Existing ASHP and GSHP partial load projects converting to full-load heating with decommissioning or integrated controls.
-These projects will be eligible to apply to the program after April 1, 2023.
+- Category 2b: ASHP Full-load heating with decommissioning - Category 2a: ASHP Full-load heating with integrated controls - Category 3: GSHP full-load heating with decommissioning40 - Categories 2a, 2b and 3: Existing ASHP partial load projects converting to full-load heating with decommissioning or integrated controls.
+These projects will be eligible to apply to the program at a future date in 2023.